What criteria is required to be an intern site?

 Please note that once you meet the criteria, a site visit will be scheduled to ensure the safety of our students.
 Sites should not provide opportunities that have students prophesying or promoting a particular religious doctrine or political candidate or they risk be removed as a partnership site.
 We also highly encourage that you provide a training or orientation to all students who choose your site for their cooperative education experience.

 Co-op students allow flexibility in staffing needs by freeing up higher paid professionals to do more important work.
 Co-op students are a proven source of permanent employees while keeping recruitment costs down.
 At the same time co-op students become excellent company representatives and recruiters on campus.
 A co-op student becomes more productive sooner as a permanent employee than a regular college graduate without experience.

-What Departments at Cal Poly Participate in Co-op?
+What Colleges at Cal Poly Participate in Co-op?